sifu-ewu/drinkwater_reminder/README.md

 # Hydrate Reminder: Drink Water Reminder System

-Hydrate Reminder is a Python-based project developed to remind you and your loved ones to stay hydrated throughout the day.
-This simple yet effective tool is designed to ensure that you maintain a healthy water intake, a crucial aspect of overall wellness that we often overlook in our busy schedules.
+Hydrate Reminder, a Python-powered project, is a loving solution developed to serve an essential purpose: to remind you and your dear ones to drink water regularly.
+Life gets busy, and amidst the chaos, we often neglect our health, forgetting simple actions like staying hydrated.
+Hydrate Reminder aims to alleviate this concern by gently reminding you and your loved ones to drink water throughout the day.

 Built around the Gmail API, Hydrate Reminder sends friendly email reminders every two hours, prompting you to take a break and have a glass of water.
 Not just text, these reminders come with an engaging image of a glass of water, adding a visual appeal to the gentle nudge